US EB-2 Visa: Employment Sponsored Visas

 Acquiring a Labor Certification

-Obtaining labor certification is the first requirement for a U.S employer to be able to hire an employee from another country and this can be accomplished by filing the Form ETA 750 to the DOL.
-In this case, the U.S employer declares upon form completion that they have attempted in hiring an employee in the U.S. but could not fill the position and will be paying the foreign worker with the prevalent wage.
+Obtaining labor certification is the first requirement for a U.S. employer to be able to hire an employee from another country and this can be accomplished by filing Form ETA 750 to the DOL.
+In this case, the U.S. employer declares upon form completion that they have attempted to hire an employee in the U.S. but could not fill the position and will be paying the foreign worker with the prevalent wage.

 Petition Filing